isomerpages/csc-knowledge/_ethos-issue-27/AI, TECHNOLOGY & SINGAPORE: Preparing for the Future.md

 <p>This is particularly worrying for Singapore as a small player.
 The geopolitical playing field in the digital domain often maps onto global military might, yet players such as the Lazarus Group of hackers show that there is power in pure digital sophistication.
 Non-state actors that dominate the digital realm add complexity as they are less bound to international laws and norms.</p>

-<p>With security concerns at the core, global powers have strongly exerted economic influence on each other in the technology domain.
-The US effort to contain China’s growth will continue, as international moves to decouple supply chains accelerates.
-The world recognises the risk of concentrating advanced chip manufacturing in Taiwan’s TSMC; the US CHIPS Act and other moves to contain China have been met without much international protest, with some US allies like Japan and the Netherlands announcing their own export controls.
-Singapore may have to compromise on its geopolitical wiggle room to maintain access to technology and capabilities.</p>
+<p><b>With security concerns at the core, global powers have strongly exerted economic influence on each other in the technology domain.</b> The US effort to contain China’s growth will continue, as international moves to decouple supply chains accelerates.
+The world recognises the risk of concentrating advanced chip manufacturing in Taiwan’s TSMC; the US CHIPS Act and other moves to contain China have been met without much international protest, with some US allies like Japan and the Netherlands announcing their own export controls. <b>Singapore may have to compromise on its geopolitical wiggle room to maintain access to technology and capabilities.</b></p>

 <h3>Three Scenarios for Singapore Tomorrow</h3>